wikiknights/cs-materials/src/intro-to-c/dma/dma-practice-answers.md

+---
-# Dynamic Memory Allocation (Solutions)
+title: Dynamic Memory Allocation (Solutions)

-*Originally created by Jerrett Longworth and Idel Martinez in Fall 2020.*
+author:
+  - Jerrett Longworth
+  - Idel Martinez
+---

 Let's take a look at one of the *craziest* concepts we have in our toolkit to date: dynamically-allocated memory.